magento/devdocs/guides/v2.0/comp-mgr/marketplace/marketplace.md

 ---

 ## Magento Marketplace example
 This topic provides a simple example of getting free extensions for Magento Community Edition (CE).
-For more detailed information, see TBD.

 ### Log in to Magento Marketplace
 To get started, log in to [Magento Marketplace](https://marketplace.magento.com){:target="_blank"} using your `magento.com` credentials.